rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/running-database-migrations-on-deployment-for-fargate-containers.md

 ]
 ```

 This changes the default command to one that runs the database migrations.
-Once they're run, the command will exit and will in turn bring the container down with it.
+Once they’re run, the command will exit and will in turn bring the container down with it.

 ## A CodeBuild project to run the one-off task